mitjakarki/CompSec/Lab2_Network/README.md

 __How are the items "deleted"?__

+They aren't really deleted, only marked as deleted in the database if the field deletedAt is non-null.
+The first query only excludes items marked as deleted.

 __How did you make the server to return all the items?__

+') )--"

 __Explain shortly the logic behind your attack.
 Why does it work?__

+The comment char "--" marks the rest of the query as a comment and will not be excecuted.
+In this case all the products will be returned regardless of the state of deletedAt field.

 ---